RESULTS IN HER2+ EARLY BREAST CANCER

 What does PERJETA treat?

-PERJETA® (pertuzumab) is approved for use prior to surgery in combination with Herceptin® (trastuzumab) and docetaxel in people with HER2-positive, locally advanced, inflammatory, or early stage (tumor is greater than 2 cm in diameter or node positive) breast cancer.
+PERJETA® (pertuzumab) is approved for use in combination with Herceptin® (trastuzumab) and chemotherapy for use prior to surgery (neoadjuvant treatment) in people with HER2-positive, locally advanced, inflammatory, or early stage breast cancer (tumor is greater than 2 cm in diameter or node-positive).
 PERJETA should be used as part of a complete treatment regimen for early stage breast cancer.
-This use of PERJETA is based on an improvement in the percentage of patients whose cancer shrinks or disappears after treatment.
-Currently, no data have shown whether or not treatment with PERJETA prior to surgery improves survival.

 Side effects may occur with PERJETA